dsoprea/youtube-autodownloader/ytad/resources/README.rst

 Features
 ========

-- Can provide more than one playlist.
+- More than one playlist can be provided.
 - The state is recorded for each playlist during each call.
 This is how the differences are calculated.
 - Uses `python-googleautoauth <https://github.com/dsoprea/python-googleautoauth>`_ for authentication.
-- Manages multiple instances being run concurrently.
+- Will gracefully accommodate multiple instances being run concurrently.
-- Designed to be scheduled and to print information that could be reported via email.

 Usage